Skip to main content

 });

-const models = client.models; // Alternatively, you can also get them directly from wx.cloud.models, though the type hinting will be weaker with this approach.
+const models = client.models; // Alternatively, you can also obtain it directly from wx.cloud.models, though this approach provides weaker type hints.

 // Now you can call the CRUD methods on the models.